 Looking for an iPad for your kid?
-We've got the list for you.
+We've got the list for you!

 - Pricey for its size

-Officially the fifth-generation iPad, the 2017 tablet edition is surprisingly similar to the model which replaced it.
-Like the iPad (2018), the earlier model has a 9.7-inch display and is available with up to 128GB of storage.
-Inside, you'll find an 8-megapixel back camera with f/2.4 aperture and functional 1.2-megapixel FaceTime HD camera.
-The tablet also supports 1080p HD video recording.
+This particular model has a 8MP back camera with f/2.4 aperture and 1080p HD video recording with slo-mo video support for 720p at 120FPS.
+It has Apple's second-generation Touch ID fingerprint sensor built into the Home button.
+Battery life is also similar to the current model — up to 10 hours of surfing the web and watching a video.

-Other than not supporting the Apple Pencil, the older iPad model also has an older chip (A9 versus A10 Fusion) and comes without "Hey Siri," although it generally does support Apple's voice assistant.
-It's also the only iPad on this list that is no longer being sold by Apple, although Amazon has plenty of renewed models in stock.
+Why shouldn't you consider the iPad 2018 versus the iPad 2021?
+The older model offers a slower A10 Fusion chip compared to the A13 Bionic chip with Neural Engine found on the newer one.
+It also lacks some of the newer features such as Center Stage.

-Renewed products are not Apple certified, but have been inspected and tested by Amazon-qualified suppliers.
+The 2018 iPad can also prove difficult to find new on the market, and the one linked below is a renewed model.
+Amazon Renewed products are not Apple certified but have been inspected and tested by Amazon-qualified suppliers.
 These products come with the 90-day Amazon Renewed Guarantee.

 Pros: